-New York City Marathon: Jepkosgei upsets Keitany to win women's race
+New York City Marathon: Jepkosgei tops Keitany in debut, Kamworor wins for second time

-The 49th running of the New York City Marathon on Sunday was marked by a major upset on the women's side.
+The 49th running of the New York City Marathon on Sunday was marked by a major upset on the women's side and the second win in three years on the men's.

-Joyciline Jepkosgei of Kenya came out on top Sunday, winning the 2019 TCS New York City Marathon in her debut running in the race with an unofficial finish time of 2 hours, 22 minutes, and 38 seconds.
+Joyciline Jepkosgei, 25, of Kenya came out on top Sunday, winning the 2019 TCS New York City Marathon in her debut running in the race with an unofficial finish time of 2 hours, 22 minutes, and 38 seconds, seven seconds off the course record.

-Jepkosgei overtook the reigning champion Mary Keitany in the last half of the race who was attempting her fifth title in six years at the New York City Marathon.
+Jepkosgei overtook the reigning champion and countrymate Mary Keitany, who was attempting her fifth title in six years at the New York City Marathon, in the last half of the race.
+The Kenyan pulled away from Keitany with about 3 miles to go.
+Four-time winner Keitany collapsed after finishing 53 seconds later.

 A year ago, 37-year-old Keitany finished 17 seconds off the course record.
 Keitany had dominated the New York City Marathon since her first victory in 2014.
-She followed with two more consecutive titles, including a dominant conquest in 2016 when she won by more than 3 1/2 minutes.

-She slowed in 2017, opening the door for Shalane Flanagan to become the first American woman to win in New York since Miki Gorman in 1976-77, but returned last year with her fastest mark yet, in 2 hours, 22 minutes, 48 seconds — not far off Maraget Okayo's 2:22:31 course record from 2003.
+She followed with two more consecutive titles, including a dominant conquest in 2016 when she won by more than 3 1/2 minutes and finished last year with her fastest mark yet, in 2 hours, 22 minutes, 48 seconds — not far off Maraget Okayo's 2:22:31 course record from 2003.

+But it was Jepkosgei who pulled away on Sunday to become the youngest winner in New York since 25-year-old Okayo in 2001, with the second-fastest time ever by a woman in the open division.

+She also won the New York City Half-Marathon in March and is the first runner to win both events.

 NYPD OFFICER'S WIDOW TO RUN NYC MARATHON TO RAISE MONEY FOR FAMILIES OF FALLEN HEROES

-On the men's side, reigning champion Lelisa Desisa dropped out of the New York City Marathon after completing just seven miles, perhaps hurting following a grueling victory at the sweltering world championships last month.
+On the men's side, reigning champion Lelisa Desisa dropped out of the New York City Marathon after completing just 7 miles, perhaps hurting following a grueling victory at the sweltering world championships last month.
+That allowed Geoffrey Kamworor of Kenya to win the men's division of the 2019 TCS New York City Marathon, his second time winning the race, with an unofficial finish time of 2 hours, 8 minutes and 13 seconds.

-Desisa, who is from Ethiopia, was in 17th place at the seven-mile mark before leaving the course on Sunday.
+Kamworor pulled away from countryman Albert Korir in the 24th mile.
+Korir finished second, and Ethiopian non-elite runner Girma Bekele Gebre was third.

+The 26-year-old Kamworor finished third last year after winning the New York City Marathon in 2017.

 It was 45 degrees at the start of the men's race, ideal for marathoning.